 HP will also announce the Enterprise Modular Library (EML), which comes in three models scaling from 100 to over 400 slots.
 It fits between the company's high-end ESL tape library and NSL workgroup autoloaders at the low end.

 -2 and LTO-3 drives and uses robotics from Storage Technology Corp. via an OEM deal.
 A key benefit of the EML is a partitioning feature for users that want to allocate storage for different jobs, like backup and archiving, within the same system.

 In addition to the EML, HP will announce the StorageWorks 6000 Virtual Library System, available May 30.
 This product was developed for HP through an OEM relationship with virtual tape library provider, Sepaton Inc.

-Making further use of the software it acquired when it picked up Persist Technologies in 2003, HP will unveil NAS
+Making further use of the software it acquired when it picked up Persist Technologies in 2003, HP will unveil

 -based processing nodes that will front-end the EVA.
 So far, the Persist software has found its way into HP's Reference Information Storage System appliance for archiving data.

 Now this software is being given a NAS flavor.
 With Persist, data and attributes about the data are divided across self-contained nodes, called SmartCells.
 These cells incorporate both storage and processing power, and can be federated to create redundant, modular, grid-like computing and storage capacity, according to HP.
 The Persist software also provides indexing, searching and retrieval capabilities for structured and unstructured data.

 , HP will announce an OEM deal with Riverbed Technologies Inc. to offer a line of HP StorageWorks